-Here comes another duty – knowing how to clean a digital piano.
+Here comes an important duty – knowing how to clean a digital piano.
 Essential elements in a digital piano are its keys.
 Both the black and white piano keys bring forth the charm of this musical instrument.
 Cleaning it, however, depends on its frequency of use.

 Therefore, it is highly expected for a teaching institution that uses pianos to clean them regularly.
 This can be narrowed down to collecting fingerprints and maintaining the machine for future use.

-On the other hand, if the piano is owned individually and is rarely used, then you won’t be required to clean it much often.
+However, if you don’t use the piano that often, then you won’t need to clean it often.
 So, the frequency of usage determines the frequency of cleaning.

 However, this doesn’t mean you neglect your piano if you don’t use it that much.
 There are ways intended to maintain and ensure the keyboard always looks good any time you want to use it.